Advocate for Change

 What inspires you?
 What area are you most interested in working in?
 Your experience can help other families.
 By getting involved, you can connect with others to build a better community.

 In this section you can learn about the power of advocacy and where you can begin.
 Our communities need champions at all levels, you can start where you feel comfortable.
 Share your story to help others in similar situations to feel seen, heard and understood.
-Your advocacy can inspire, enlighten and create connections.
+Get involved, your advocacy can inspire, enlighten and create connections.
 Start your journey today!

 Start Local